What is effective transfinite recursion in reverse mathematics?

 The given example of effective transfinite recursion is typical: We want to construct a hierarchy with certain properties---in this case, a hierarchy of total functions.
 The very same properties are supposed to ensure that the recursion step is given by a $\Delta^0_1$-definable relation.
 Since the hierarchy is constructed by recursion, the obvious way to establish the required properties is by induction.
 To apply effective transfinite recursion, we simply anticipate the inductive argument.
 On an informal level, this justifies our claim that Definition~\ref{def:eff-rec} provides the most general formulation of effective transfinite recursion in reverse mathematics.

-Even though our approach sounds quite canonical, it has some limitations: It is known that the relation $F_k(m)=n$ is $\Delta^0_1$-definable over $\rca_0$ (even when we replace $k\in\mathbb N$ by ordinals $\alpha<\varepsilon_0$, see e.\,g.~\cite{sommer95}).
+Even though our approach sounds quite canonical, it does have some limitations: It is known that the relation $F_k(n)=n'$ is $\Delta^0_1$-definable over $\rca_0$ (even when we replace $k\in\mathbb N$ by ordinals $\alpha<\varepsilon_0$, see e.\,g.~\cite{sommer95}).
 Working in $\rca_0$, we can thus form the hierarchy of functions $F_k$ and prove basic facts about it.
 What we cannot show is that all functions~$F_k$ are total (since $k\mapsto F_k(k)$ is closely related to the Ackermann function).
-In view of this fact, the construction from Example~\ref{ex:eff-rec-fast-growing2} cannot be carried out over $\rca_0$ (even when all we want is a hierarchy of partial functions).
-As noted above, it is open whether $\rca_0$ proves the principle of effective transfinite recursion itself---but this is a different matter.
-We now show the following:
+In view of this fact, the construction from Example~\ref{ex:eff-rec-fast-growing2} cannot be directly implemented in $\rca_0$ (even when all we want is a hierarchy of partial functions).
+To avoid this issue, we have used $\aca_0$ as base theory for our example.
+In fact, the extension of $\rca_0$ by $\Sigma^0_2$-induction would have done equally well.
+As mentioned before, it is open whether $\rca_0$ (or its extension by $\Sigma^0_2$-induction) proves the principle of effective transfinite recursion itself---but this is a different matter.

+It is natural to ask whether our version of effective transfinite recursion entails the analogous principle with $H_{\neg\psi}$ at the place of $H_\varphi$ (and vice versa).
+We do not know the answer over~$\rca_0$, while $\aca_0$ allows us to formalize the following: